Server root certificate selection policy (informative)

 - The list will be updated periodically.

-- The list will only include certificates that contain RSA public keys
+- The list will only include certificates that contain RSA public keys of 2048 or more bits, or ECC public keys.

 - The DTG will determine the mandatory list of certificates based on the requirements of service providers and the Certificate Authorities that are in widespread use.